DIYbiosphere/sphere/docs/about/organization.md

 We have a [Code of Conduct][coc] which establishes a common understanding of what is deemed a welcoming and friendly working environment as well as establishing how to deal with unacceptable behavior.

 #### Our Governance
+The overall management of the project is the responsability of all members of the [DIYbiosphere organization][gh_org].
+However, the [directors][directors] have a leadership role in terms of organizing the [development community][community] and the [development of the project][roadmap].

 ## Our Partners
-The project is done in partnership with the DIYbio.org organization, and the support of the University of Geneva.
+The project is done in partnership with the [DIYbio.org][diybio] organization, and the support of the University of Geneva.

+Hopefully, more partners will follow.